bliu104/NYPD-arrest/README.md

 NYPD Infograph is fully dynamic will functional charts and people graphs.

 <h2>Timeline </h2>
-1. Created a React App and imported all the libraries require -axios
+<li>1.
+Created a React App and imported all the libraries require</li>
-  -chartjs2
+ <li> -axios</li>
-  -iconjs
+  <li>-chartjs2</li>
-2. Use axios to import data from the Opendata NYPD API and sort the data into two components: Crimestats.js, Criminalstats.js
+  <li>-iconjs</li>
-3. The information is passed to the parent component Container.js, that passes the data to the user
+<li>2.
+Use axios to import data from the Opendata NYPD API and sort the data into two components: Crimestats.js, Criminalstats.js</li>
-4. Charts were added and placed into individual components for usability, Chartjs2 library was used to create the charts
+<li>3.
+The information is passed to the parent component Container.js, that passes the data to the user</li>
-5. Componets for Infograph Precinct(Appdetails.js) data and a legends(symbols.js) component was created.
+<li>4.
+Charts were added and placed into individual components for usability, Chartjs2 library was used to create the charts</li>
-6. A react router is used to link to the legend and details page
+<li>5.
+Componets for Infograph Precinct(Appdetails.js) data and a legends(symbols.js) component was created.</li>
-7. A search bar is added, it is used to search a precinct by number only
+<li>6.
+A react router is used to link to the legend and details page</li>
-8. Graphs were added and linked to the data that is called
+<li>7.
+A search bar is added, it is used to search a precinct by number only</li>
-9. HTML was formatted with flexbox
+<li>8.
+Graphs were added and linked to the data that is called</li>
-10. Webpage was styled with CSS
+<li>10.
+Webpage was styled with CSS</li>

 <h2>Additonal Features</h2>